Grief Counseling & Support Groups in NC

 Who can attend Brighter Days Camp?

-This camp is for children ages five to 16 who have experienced the death of someone significant in their lives.
+Brighter Days is designed for children ages 5 to 16 who have experienced the death of someone significant in their lives.
+This may include the loss of a parent, grandparent, sibling, friend, or other important person.

 Register Here